 — Coretta Scott King

 The women who received fellowships from the AAUW Coretta Scott King Fund went on to pursue King Jr.’s vision by becoming leaders in their fields, among them academia, business, the arts, and public service.
 Learn more about some of the women who received a Coretta Scott King Fund Award.

-Lisbeth Gant-Britton serves as the student affairs officer for the interdepartmental program in Afro-American studies at the University of California, Los Angeles.
-She is also the author of the textbook Holt African-American History.
-Gant-Britton was previously an editor at Essence magazine and a news writer and producer for Westinghouse and ABC.
-She has taught courses at Chaffey College, UCLA, Kalamazoo College, the University of Southern California, and Pitzer College.
-Gant-Britton received her AAUW award in 1969, which allowed her to study in Africa for the summer.
+Lisbeth Gant-Britton serves as the student affairs officer for the interdepartmental program in Afro-American studies at the University of California, Los Angeles, where she also serves as an adjunct professor.
+She is the author of the textbook Holt African American History.
+Her previous work, African American History: Heroes in Hardship, was awarded the Los Angeles Mayor’s Office Special Commendation in 1922 for its educational approach to understanding race relations.
+Among her accomplishments are serving as the Marlene Crandell Francis Professor of the Humanities in the English department at Kalamazoo College in Michigan; working as an editor at Essence magazine; and teaching courses at Chaffey College, UCLA, Kalamazoo College, the University of Southern California, and Pitzer College.
+Gant-Britton received her AAUW award in 1969, which allowed her to study in Africa for a summer.